adamhoof/CDN77-DNS/README.md

 PoP -> point of presence, CDN server which is picked by DNS server using geolocation data like ECS to identify the right one <br>
 Scope prefix length -> how much of prefix needs to be stored (sent in a response) <br>
 DNS resolver vs DNS authoritative server -> caches and relays answers vs source of truth, owns DNS records <br>

+## Needed to research for the nginx part, TLDR:

+Nginx -> high performance software efficient under heavy load, event driven arch, can function as a web server, reverse proxy with load balancer, cache etc. -> those are configurable
+Forward vs Reverse proxy -> acts on behalf of the client, eg. VPN that hides client IP vs acts on behalf of the server, eg. reverse proxy with load balancing, caching etc.

 ## High level questions: